-- Build credibility, authority and influence: by providing some background info—such as who you are, what you do, your achievements and experience—you raise the status of your content, increasing shares and opt-ins.
+- Build credibility, authority and influence: by providing some background info—such as who you are and what you do—you raise the status of your content, helping with content amplification by increasing shares and opt-ins.

 - Grow your list: the author description is often used to also offer a free resource to visitors in exchange for their email address.

 - Boost social audiences: some use the space to encourage visitors to connect with them on social media, in addition to other social links provided on the blog.